au-ts/libvmm/docs/camkes_to_cp_guide.md

 ## Intro

-This is a guide that aims to provide leads for those who are migrating applications from CAmkES to seL4CP.
+This is a guide that aims to provide advice for those who are migrating applications from CAmkES to seL4CP.
 A basic understanding of CAmkES and seL4CP might be needed before reading this documentation.
-Most of the example codes in this guide are taken from the [CAmkES Tutorial][camkes tut] and the following example systems:
+Most of the examples in this guide are taken from the [CAmkES Tutorial][camkes tut] and the following example systems:

 - [sDDF(seL4 Device Driver Framework)][sDDF]
     * [similar CAmkES version][camkes sDDF](no longer maintained)